 (2) Each Qualified Scheduling Entity (QSE) representing a Split Generation Resource shall collect and shall submit to ERCOT the Resource Parameters defined under Section 3.7, Resource Parameters, for the Split Generation Resource it represents.
 The parameters provided must be consistent with the parameters submitted by each other QSE that represents a Split Generation Resource from the same Generation Resource.
 The parameters submitted for each Split Generation Resource for limits and ramp rates must be according to the capability of the Split Generation Resource represented by the QSE.
 Startup and shutdown times, time to change status and number of starts must be identical for all the Split Generation Resources from the same Generation Resource submitted by each QSE.
 ERCOT shall review data submitted by each QSE representing Split Generation Resources for consistency and notify each QSE of any errors.

 (3) Each Split Generation Resource may be represented by a different QSE.
-The Resource Entities that own or control the Split Generation Resources from a single Generation Resource must designate a Master QSE.
+The Resource Entities for the Split Generation Resources from a single Generation Resource must designate a Master QSE.
 Each QSE representing a Split Generation Resource must comply in all respects to the requirements of a Generation Resource specified under these Protocols.

 (4) The Master QSE shall: